Faecal bile acids – is there an easier test to detect bile acid diarrhoea?

 Given this ‘blind’ approach to treatment, it is inevitable that a certain number of patients will end up taking medication that they don’t need – and won’t help their diarrhoea – with studies suggesting that this could account for up to a third of all sequestrant prescriptions.
 Patient compliance with treatment for BAD is also notoriously poor.
 Many people find the powdered medication unpalatable; it usually needs to be mixed in a drink and taken two or three times a day to be effective.
 One in four people prescribed the drug can’t tolerate the taste, or they find it worsens their symptoms, so they stop taking it.

 The availability of a diagnostic test that is more locally available and easier for patients to access would likely increase the numbers referred for testing, helping to eliminate those patients who do not have BAD and cut out the practice of prescribing ineffective and unpleasant sequestrant treatments to individuals who don’t need it.
-Recognising the challenges associated with the current lack of diagnostic options, the National Institute for Health and Clinical Excellence (NICE) has highlighted the need for alternative tests to identify BAD.
+Recognising the challenges associated with the current lack of diagnostic options, the National Institute for Health and Clinical Excellence (NICE) has highlighted the need for cheaper and safer tests to identify BAD.

 A promising alternative

 A novel faecal bile acid (FBA) test designed specifically to address this issue has recently been developed.
-This enzymatic assay analyses concentrations of bile acids in a single stool sample, with a raised level indicating that the patient is suffering from BAD.
+This enzymatic assay analyses concentrations of serum 7α-hydroxy-4-cholesten-3-one (C4) in a single stool sample, with a raised level indicating that the patient is suffering from BAD.
 Although only recently launched, results so far show good correlation with findings from SeHCAT testing.
 Crucially, it does not involve exposing the patient to radiation.
 The patient doesn’t even need to leave their own home for testing, instead simply sending a sample to a local diagnostic lab for routine biochemistry testing.
 This allows results to be provided far more promptly, and testing to be repeated whenever clinically indicated.
-An FBA-positive result could mean that treatment for BAD can start without hospital testing or admission, reducing the need for costly and resource-heavy tests and appointments.
+An FBA-positive result means that treatment for BAD can start without hospital testing or admission, reducing the need for costly and resource-heavy tests and appointments.

 Larger scale studies into the diagnostic accuracy of this test are underway, but the FBA test already represents a useful tool to assist patient selection for referral to SeHCAT testing, or to indicate which patients may benefit from sequestrants.
 It can also be used for therapeutic monitoring – providing a baseline measure of faecal bile acids before starting treatment, and allowing the success of treatment to be measured a few months down the line.